 Measure analog voltage on ESP32 with ADC

-The ADC (Analog to Digital Converter) allows, as its name suggests, to convert an analog voltage into a binary value.
+As its name suggests, the ADC (Analog to Digital Converter) allows it to convert an analog voltage into a binary value.

-There are 2 12-bit ADCs on ESP32, ADC1 with 8 channels and ADC2 with 10 channels.
-Each ADC channel allows a measurement to be done on a pin.
+There are 2x12 bits ADCs on the ESP32, the ADC1 with 8 channels and the ADC2 with 10 channels.
+Each channel of the ADC allows measuring a pin.

 ADC limitation on the ESP32

-ADC is not a strong point of the ESP32 because it has many flaws.
-Prefer that the Arduino or use an external ADC if you want to make reliable measurements.
+The ADC is not a strong point of the ESP32 because it has many flaws.
+Use the Arduino one or an external ADC if you want to make accurate measurements.

 Warning